Graycliff - Table of Contents

 The stair tower from the esplanade to the beach below was completed in 1928 at a cost of $2200.

-Secondly, Graycliff is a testament to Wright's thirty-three year relationship with the family of Buffalo Larkin Company executive Darwin D. Martin.
-The Martins were one of Wright's most loyal patrons.
-Graycliff was the last of three houses built for the family; the first was the Barton House (1903-1904) and the second was the Martin House (1903-1906), both located in Buffalo.
+The Graycliff Estate was designed by Frank Lloyd Wright between 1926 and 1931 for Isabelle Reidpath Martin, wife of industrialist Darwin D. Martin.
+Graycliff is a testament to Wright's thirty-three year relationship with the family of the Larkin Company executive and his wife; the Martins were one of Wright's most loyal patrons.
+Graycliff was the second of two complexes built for the family; the first was the Darwin D. Martin House (1903-1906), located in the Parkside neighborhood of Buffalo.

 East Aurora Connections